RockNRui/Red-Inventory-Pause/README.md

 Inventory Manipulation by McTsts: https://github.com/McTsts/inv-manipulation

-(Make sure to run `/function inv:setup` to setup the above datapack, as well as reading its doccumentation.)
+(Make sure to run `/function inv:setup` to setup the above datapack, as well as reading its documentation.)

 Black Box Library by Me: https://github.com/RockNRui/Black-Box-Library